 - College of Communication, Information and Media – Kate Elliott, Lecturer of Journalism

-- College of Health – Shannon Powers, Assistant Professor of Kinesiology
+- College of Health – Shannon Powers, Associate Teaching Professor of Kinesiology

-- College of Fine Arts – Kevin Gerrity, Associate Professor Music Education
+- College of Fine Arts – Kevin Gerrity, Associate Professor of Music Education

 - College of Sciences and Humanities – Bryan Byers, Professor of Criminal Justice and Criminology; and Lynne Stallings, Associate Professor of English